 Support Our Clients

-Make a donation to NEADS and help our clients meet their fundraising pledges that are used to help sustain our program.
+NEADS clients pledge to support the organization by raising $8,000 to help sustain our programs.
+You can join the hundreds of people who make a donation to NEADS and help our clients meet their fundraising pledges.
 Read their stories here, then make your donation to NEADS.

 - All Clients